MahdiNouraie/Insomnia/README.md

 # Insomnia
-Supporting code for my project on evaluation effectiveness of a new drug on Insomnia by longitudinal models, using R
+Supporting code for my project on evaluation of effectiveness of a new drug on Insomnia by longitudinal models, using R